-Whyology (why-ology) n – the art and science of using research and big data to uncover actionable insights that help businesses outsmart, outdo and outlast their competitors
+Whyology (why-ology) n – the art and science of using research, creativity and big data to uncover actionable insights that help businesses outsmart, outdo and outlast their competitors

 We created Whyology to take the guesswork out of marketing.
 While nothing is 100% foolproof when it comes to understanding and motivating human behavior, our approach comes close.